NVSL/cfiddle/README.md

 ## Common Problems

-Fiddle needs `LD_LIBRARY_PATH` set properly to work, and it can't set it itself reliably.
+CFiddle needs `LD_LIBRARY_PATH` set properly to work, and it can't set it itself reliably.
 If you get

 ```
-OSError: libfiddle.so: cannot open shared object file: No such file or directory
+OSError: libcfiddle.so: cannot open shared object file: No such file or directory
 ```

 You can update `LD_LIBRARY_PATH` with:

 ```
-$(set-fiddle-ld-path)
+$(set-cfiddle-ld-path)
 ```